esmero/archipelago-documentation/docs/workingtwigs.md

 ## Prequisites (with food analogy)

 1. Know your Data/Metadata.
-What do i have?
+What do i have? :thinking:
-	- What do i have in my Fridge?
-Do i have Tofu?
-Do i have Peppermint?
+	- What do I have in my Fridge?
+Do I have Tofu?
+Do I have Peppermint :candy:?
 One Bunch?
 2. Know your final desired output Document: MODS, HTML, GEOJSON, etc.
-	- What are you going to cook?
-Do you have a picture of the Curry?
-Have you ever had Curry?
+	- What are you going to cook :cook:?
+Do you have a picture of the Curry :curry:?
+Have you ever had Curry :stew:?
 3. Know your Twig Basics
-	- How to cut and dice, steam and sauté
+	- How to cut and dice :knife:, steam and sauté :bowl_with_spoon:
 4. Do not be afraid
-	- You can’t get burned here and Ingredients do not expire!
+	- You can’t get burned :fire: here and Ingredients :strawberry: do not expire!

 #### Note about the Examples:
 _All examples shown below are using the following JSON snipped from [Laddie the dog running in the garden, Bronx, N.Y., undated [c.
 1910-1918?]](https://archipelago.nyc/do/17355bdb-d784-4037-96fe-5c160296e639)._